Hong Kong Club: Membership

 The club reportedly had 1,218 members on its membership register in 1981.
-In 2007, the club has some 1,400 members, of which 70% are expatriates.
+In 2007, the club had some 1,400 members, of which 70% are expatriates.

-At the end of 2021 the Club had 1,482 members and approximately 240 full-time staff.
+At the end of 2023 the club had approximately 1,500 resident members and approximately 240 full-time staff.

-In 2015 the Club established The Hong Kong Club Foundation for charitable purposes to which the Club has donated over HK$40 million to date.
-The Foundation is separately managed from the Club and, since its establishment, Mr. John Budge has served as its Chairman.
+In 2015 the club established The Hong Kong Club Foundation for charitable purposes to which the club has donated over HK$50 million to date.
+The foundation is separately managed from the club and John Budge has served as its chairman since its establishment.

 Clubhouse

 The Hong Kong Club Building is currently in its third generation, in its second location.
-Prior to its 1980s redevelopment the previous Hong Kong Club Building was famous for being one of the last examples of Victorian architecture in Hong Kong.
+Prior to its redevelopment during the 1980s, the Hong Kong Club Building was famous for being one of the last examples of Victorian architecture in Hong Kong.
 The first clubhouse was constructed on the corner of D'Aguilar St and Queen's Road.
 The cost of its construction, together with furniture, of £15,000 was financed through an issue of shares of £100 each.

-On 16 February 1895, the Club was granted a 999-year lease on the current site, and a new clubhouse was completed there in 1897.
+On 16 February 1895, the club was granted a 999-year lease on the current site, and a new clubhouse was completed there in 1897.

-The Club currently occupies eight floors (LG2, LG1, Ground, 1st, 2nd, 3rd and 4th floor, and a fitness centre on the 6th floor) of The Hong Kong Club Building.
+The club currently occupies eight floors (LG2, LG1, Ground, 1st, 2nd, 3rd and 4th floor, and a fitness and health centre on the 6th and 7th floors) of The Hong Kong Club Building.
 Facilities include a billiard room, a bowling alley, library, card room, and dining and bar facilities.